alfredwesterveld/electron-shortcut/README.md

 # Global shortcut

-Behind global shortcut to url or command.
+Bind global shortcut to go to url or run command.
 For example with config.json below when pressing `CommandOrControl+Shift+Z` it will return your IP as HTML5 notification and in terminal.

 ## Requirements